-Two term papers provide a comprehensive assessment of students' ability to interpret and use their knowledge.
-One is written mid-term and focuses on the first half of the topics (trade theory and trade policy), while the second is written at the end of the semester and focuses on the second half of the topics (international finance).
+Summative assessment of the course is split into two parts and consists of two term papers.
+One is written in mid-term and focuses on the first half of the topics (trade theory and trade policy), while the second is written at the end of the semester and focuses on the second half of the topics (international finance).
 Both term papers are made up of two parts.
 In the first part with multiple choice questions students are called to prove that they are aware of the main concepts of the material and are able to interpret the main messages of the models they have learnt.
 In the second part students are given questions which they have to answer by providing a short (5-10 sentences) comprehensive essay.
 These questions focus on how the students can apply the learnt concepts in some cases and also how they can match different aspects/parts of the learning material by providing a complex answer.
 (LOs 1, 2, 3, 4, 5, 7)